Integrating Gender and Behavioral Sensitive Approaches to Enhance DRM in Haiti

 - 2 Stakeholders consultation workshops

-- Design, test, and re-design of at least one recommendation from the study
+- The design, test, and re-design of at least one recommendation from the study

 - At least 1 stakeholder consultation workshop